Planning Your 2020-2021 Aardvark Israel Experience

 Are you still planning to run the International Trips?

-With the first international trip scheduled for mid-October, we believe it is too soon to determine whether we can safely operate these trips.
 We are continuing to plan for the best-case scenario, but we understand that these plans may need to change.
 If we are forced to cancel any international trip up to 30 days before the scheduled travel, we will offer participants the opportunity to substitute a different trip in its place or receive a full refund for the fees paid for the trip.

 Will the Marva army experience and Mada ambulance program still be available?
 What about other add-on programs?